integrallife/cookbooks_override/README.md

   * Add this cookbook to the top of the new repo path.
   * Change the repo path on the cloned templated.
   * Edit the application(s) configuration file(s).
   * This is the configuration that will be installed.

+Maintained by the RightScale White Team